Saskatchewan Aviation Museum and Learning Centre ready for visitors - Saskatoon | Globalnews.ca

 The Saskatchewan Aviation Historical Society is currently renting the building, but hope to own it by the end of the summer.

 The non-profit, charitable organization is raising money through educational tours and selling tickets for a cash lottery.
-Top prize is $70,000.
-The draw will happen Oct.
+The top prize is $70,000 and the draw will happen on Oct.
 27 at 6 p.m.
 CT.

 © 2017 Global News, a division of Corus Entertainment Inc.